On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Cosmological implications

 up to model-dependent numerical coefficients.
-This bias provides a pressure difference across domain walls separating inequivalent vacua, which drives their collapse.
+This bias provides a pressure difference across domain walls separating inequivalent vacua and can drive the collapse of the string--wall network.
 At the parametric level, this effect can be characterized by an effective scale governing the force on the string--wall network,

 again up to order-one factors.
-If the explicit breaking is characterized by a domain wall number $N_{\rm DW}$, the corresponding numerical coefficients may depend on $N_{\rm DW}$, but this does not modify the parametric estimates below.
+If the explicit breaking is characterized by a domain wall number $N_{\rm br}$, the corresponding numerical coefficients may depend on $N_{\rm br}$, but this does not modify the parametric estimates below.

+In what follows we assume that the explicit breaking selects a unique vacuum for the relevant post-inflationary network, so that no stable domain-wall network remains.
+If the relative phase $\delta$ and the integer $N_{\rm br}$ lead instead to metastable configurations, the annihilation time and the emitted spectrum can be modified.
+A complete treatment of such cases requires dedicated numerical simulations of the full periodic potential.

 These walls pull on the string network, whose tension is

 where $m_\rho \simeq f_a$ is the mass scale of the radial mode and the infrared cutoff is set by the Hubble scale.
 For a string with curvature radius of order $H^{-1}$, the restoring force per unit length is of order $\mu_{\rm str} H$, while the force exerted by the wall is of order $\sigma_{\rm exp}$.
 The network therefore annihilates when